 Get up at a civilized hour, walk over to Baked Café and Bakery, and grab a coffee and one of their delicious homemade baked goods.
-Then head for the trail beside the Yukon River and walk south, past the SS Klondike Historical Site, around the bulge in the Yukon River and hook up with the 5 km Millenium Trail.
+Then head for the trail beside the Yukon River and walk south, past the SS Klondike Historical Site, around the bulge in the Yukon River and hook up with the 5 km Millennium Trail.

-Take a flightseeing trip over Kluane National Park
+2. Take a winter flightseeing trip over Kluane National Park

 For a trip that feels light-years removed from civilization, sign up to do a flightseeing trip with Rocking Star Adventuresover Kluane National Park.
 You can easily do it as a day trip from Whitehorse.
 Start the adventure with a scenic 150 kilometre drive to Haines Junction.